Key Points:

 Supporting your dog in losing weight can be challenging, especially if you encounter obstacles along the way.
 Here are some common challenges and tips for overcoming them:

-Some dogs may be resistant to changes in their diet, especially if they are used to high-calorie foods or table scraps.
-To overcome this, try mixing the new food with their old food gradually, increasing the proportion of the new food over time.
+Some dogs may resist changes in their diet, especially if they are used to high-calorie foods or table scraps.
+To overcome this, try gradually mixing the new food with their old food, increasing the proportion of the new food over time.
 Adding a small amount of low-sodium broth or a few pieces of their favorite vegetable can also make the food more appealing.

-In a household with multiple pets, it can be challenging to manage each pet’s diet and exercise needs individually.
-Consider feeding pets separately to ensure that your overweight dog is not eating food intended for other pets.
-You can also engage in group play activities that encourage all pets to stay active.
+It can be challenging to manage each pet’s diet and exercise needs in a household with multiple pets.
+Consider feeding pets separately to ensure your overweight dog is not eating food for other pets.
+You can also engage in group play activities to encourage all pets to stay active.

 Many pet owners struggle to find time for regular exercise and meal preparation.
 If you’re short on time, try incorporating exercise into your daily routine.
 For example, take your dog for a walk while you run errands or engage in playtime during commercial breaks while watching TV.